-As a restaurant manager or owner, you should always be on the lookout and open for ways to reduce food cost in your restaurant.
+As a restaurant manager or owner, you should always be on the lookout and open to ways to reduce food costs in your restaurant.
 No matter what kind of restaurant you own, with tight margins, you need to leverage every tool possible to make sure you’re getting the most profit out of your business.
 So what are some of the ways you can reduce food costs in restaurant management?
 Today, we’re going to explore the various ways you can use restaurant software to cut your food cost.

 Not only that, but you’re missing out on other opportunities to save your business money.
 Why create more work for yourself, when there are ways to automate your restaurant POS software that is designed to take the workload off of restaurant managers and owners.
 You have more important things to do like running and growing your restaurant.

 Restaurant Software Saves You Time and Money

 If you own a computer and have the time and technical prowess to mess with a spreadsheet, then you can use the latest software on the market for restaurants.
-They’re not all that hard and scary to use as it may seem, and you’ll enjoy the fact that you don’t have to manually update a spreadsheet every time there is a price change on your inventory.
+They’re not all as hard and scary to use as they may seem, and you’ll enjoy the fact that you don’t have to manually update a spreadsheet every time there is a price change on your inventory.
 Talk about wasting time.

-Here are five ways to reduce food cost in restaurant management with software:
+Here are five ways to reduce food costs in restaurant management with software:

 1. Know your recipe cost and sales data